If the policies of the School of Mathematics and Statistics in any way conflict with any University policy, then the University policy applies.

 It is the student's responsibility to be aware through checking the School website and their official University marks that they are eligible for Additional Assessment under one of the circumstances above.
 The School of Mathematics and Statistics will try to notify students who make formal application for special consideration of the outcome, but it is still the student's responsibility to check if they have been permitted to sit the Additional Assessment Exam.

-The additional assesment exams for Semester 2 2018 will be some time in the following period:
+The additional assesment exams for Term 1 2019 will be TBA

 A detailed timetable will be published by the end of the week before the Additional Assessment Exams are held.
 The University or the School will contact each eligible student directly by email giving the time and location for all their Addiitonal Assessment exams, or directing them to a timetable site.

 Since the School of Mathematics and Statistics Additional Assessment exams are scheduled centrally along with other Schools in Science, Business, Engineering, Arts and Social Sciences, these exams take precedence over exams arranged by any other individual School or Department.

 Students eligible to take a Concessional Additional Assessment Exam do not need to notify the School or University that they are attending.

 There are no special considerations for Concessional Additional Assessment Examinations and students will be offered only one chance to sit the Exam in a course in a semester.
 Students with long-term problems should seek the advice of the Director of First Year, the Director of Undergraduate Studies or the Postgraduate Coursework Director.